 Who We Serve

-The IFC seeks to help state, provincial, and territorial fish and wildlife agencies better fulfill their public trust responsibility to protect aquatic resources, so that they can be used and enjoyed by current and future generations.
+IFC seeks to help state, provincial, and territorial fish and wildlife agencies better fulfill their public trust responsibility to protect aquatic resources, so that they can be used and enjoyed by current and future generations.
 As a membership organization with limited resources, we focus our assistance on the needs and issues most pressing to member agencies.
-We also strive to assist and collaborate with the broader instream flow community (researchers, practitioners, educators, and other stakeholders) to benefit agency programs and activities.
-These groups can provide important contributions to the effectiveness of member agency instream flow programs and activities and thereby the integrity of the riverine resources entrusted to these agencies.
+We also strive to assist and collaborate with the broader instream flow community (water managers, researchers, practitioners, educators, and other stakeholders) to benefit agency instream flow programs and activities.
+These stakeholders can provide important contributions to the effectiveness of member agency instream flow programs and activities and thereby the ecological integrity of the riverine, lacustrine, and related groundwater resources entrusted to fish and wildlife and agencies.

 Mission and Vision